imjohnzakkam/empathAI/README.md

 - Contextual information from the conversation history

 The result is personalized, empathetic responses that address the user's emotional needs.

+### Session Management

+The system implements a RESTful approach to therapy sessions:
+- Each therapy session is assigned a unique UUID
+- Sessions are accessible via clean URLs (/session/{uuid})
+- The homepage redirects to new sessions when "Start Therapy Session" is clicked
+- Session IDs are included in API requests to enable future persistence
+- Session URLs can be bookmarked or shared for continuity of care

 ## Ethical Considerations